About the Site

 In years past, he went on a road trip to every American state and Canadian province to play hockey in each one of them, developed a photo deblurring tool called Blurity, founded (and later sold) BonnevilleClub.com, drew the webcomic Zoitz, worked as a part-time photojournalist, made Duck Hunt work on LCD TVs, and crashed at least one fire truck.

 Jeff has a master of science degree in management science and engineering from Stanford University.
 He also holds a bachelor of science degree in electrical engineering from Rose-Hulman Institute of Technology.
+He’s currently a licensed professional engineer in the State of Colorado.

 These days, Jeff lives in Denver, Colorado, where he enjoys driving race cars, skiing, and consulting on embedded firmware, hardware, and security for clients around the country.